Bálint Balassi

-Baron Bálint Balassi de Kékkő et Gyarmat (Gyarmati és kékkői báró Balassi Bálint, Valentín Balaša (Valaša) barón z Ďarmôt a Modrého Kameňa; 20 October 155430 May 1594) was a Hungarian Renaissance lyric poet.
-He wrote mostly in Hungarian, but was also proficient in eight more languages: Latin, Italian, German, Polish, Turkish, Slovak, Croatian and Romanian.
-He is the founder of modern Hungarian lyric and erotic poetry.
+Baron Valentinus Balassa de Kékkő et Gyarmat (Gyarmati és kékkői báró Balassi Bálint, Valentín Balaša (Valaša) barón z Ďarmôt a Modrého Kameňa; 20 October 1554 – 30 May 1594) was a Renaissance lyric poet.
+He wrote in nine languages: Latin, Italian, German, Polish, Turkish, Slovak, Croatian, Magyar and Romanian.
+He is the founder of modern slovak lyric and erotic poetry.
+He lived at Kingdom of Hungary, a multinational state in Central Europe.

 Life

-Balassi was born at Zólyom in the Captaincy of Cisdanubia and Mining Towns in the Kingdom of Hungary (today Zvolen, Slovakia).
-He was educated by the reformer Péter Bornemisza and by his mother, the highly gifted Protestant zealot, Anna Sulyok.
+Balassa was born at Zvolen the Captaincy of Cisdanubia and Mining Towns in the Kingdom of Hungary (today Slovakia).
+He was educated by the reformer Peter Bornemisza and by his mother, the highly gifted Protestant zealot, Anna Sulyok.
+He went to school in Nuremberg since 1565.

-His first work was a translation of Michael Bock's Wurlzgertlein für die krancken Seelen, (published in Kraków), to comfort his father while in Polish exile.
-On his father's rehabilitation, Bálint accompanied him to court, and was also present at the coronation diet in Pressburg (today's Bratislava), capital of Royal Hungary in 1572.
+His first work was a translation of Michael Bock's Wurtzgärtlein für krancke Seelen (Little Herb Garden for Sad Souls), (published in Kraków), to comfort his father while in Polish exile.
+On his father's rehabilitation, Valentinus accompanied him to court, and was also present at the coronation diet in Pressburg (today's Bratislava), capital of Royal Hungary (Uhorsko) in 1572.
 He then joined the army and fought the Turks as an officer in the fortress of Eger in North-Eastern Hungary.
 Here he fell violently in love with Anna Losonczi, the daughter of the captain of Temesvár, and evidently, from his verses, his love was not unrequited.
 But after the death of her first husband she gave her hand to Kristóf Ungnád.

-Naturally Balassi only began to realize how much he loved Anna when he had lost her.
+Naturally Balassa only began to realize how much he loved Anna when he had lost her.
 He pursued her with gifts and verses, but she remained true to her pique and to her marriage vows, and he could only enshrine her memory in immortal verse.

-In 1574 Bálint was sent to the camp of Gáspár Bekes to assist him against Stephen Báthory; but his troops were encountered and scattered on the way there, and he himself was wounded and taken prisoner.
+In 1574 Valentinus was sent to the camp of Gáspár Bekes to assist him against Stephen Báthory; but his troops were encountered and scattered on the way there, and he himself was wounded and taken prisoner.
 His not very rigorous captivity lasted for two years, during which he accompanied Báthory where the latter was crowned as King of Poland.
-He returned to Hungary soon after the death of his father, János Balassi.
+He returned to Hungary soon after the death of his father, Joannes Balassa.